1993 Malaysian motorcycle Grand Prix

 The 1993 Malaysian motorcycle Grand Prix was the second round of the 1993 Grand Prix motorcycle racing season.
 It took place on the weekend of 4 April 1993 at the Shah Alam Circuit.

 500 cc race report

-Kevin Schwantz got the second pole in a row, but got a bad start while Wayne Rainey got a good one, then it's Àlex Crivillé, Daryl Beattie and Mick Doohan.
+Kevin Schwantz got the second pole in a row, but started poorly while Wayne Rainey got a good start, followed by Àlex Crivillé, Daryl Beattie and Mick Doohan.
 Rainey ran away with it on a hot day with Dunlops.